 We operate in a highly competitive industry.
-Our Investor Communication Solutions business competes with companies that provide investor communication and corporate governance solutions including proxy services providers, transfer agents, proxy advisory firms, proxy solicitation firms and financial printers.
+Our Investor Communication Solutions business competes with companies that provide investor communication and corporate governance solutions as well as our clients' in-house operations.
+This includes proxy services providers, transfer agents, proxy advisory firms, proxy solicitation firms and financial printers.
 We also face competition from numerous firms in the compiling, printing and electronic distribution of statements, bills and other customer communications.
 Within our Global Technology and Operations business, our capital markets solutions compete with in-house operations and vendors that provide trade processing, back-office record keeping, and sell-side order and execution management systems.
 Similarly, our wealth management solutions compete with service providers that deliver data, technology solutions, and marketing services, and our investment management solutions compete with firms that provide portfolio management, compliance and operational support solutions.